 However, if the airlines are struggling to fill them, they quickly become a liability.

-One revival after another
+A380 has gone through one revival after another

 Last year, the A380 was hailed the ‘Comeback Kid’ by the aviation world – a revival that has involve d many major airlines retrofitting their interiors and dialing up their services.